 Villas-Boas’ Dragons may have included midfield architects like Moutinho, goalscoring fiends of Falcao’s ilk and exceptional fledging talent from across the Atlantic in James Rodriguez, but he also had a pretty formidable backline, with Otamendi the chief policeman in that watertight rearguard.

-With such experience in Europe it seemed almost bizarre how Man City continued to falter in the latter stages (until this season), but former centre-back Otamendi had already sauntered across the final frontier the Citizens are trying so desperately to cross.
-Falcao got the decisive goal on the day against Braga, but Otamendi kept the all-important clean sheet.
+With such experience in Europe, it seems almost bizarre how Man City continued to falter in the latter stages.
+But, former centre-back Otamendi had already sauntered across the final frontier; keeping the all-important clean sheet on the day against Braga.

 Thibaut Courtois (Atletico Madrid)